dayglojesus/managedmac/classes/index.md

 Abstracts com.apple.SoftwareUpdate PayloadType using Mobileconfig type and controls keys in global com.apple.SoftwareUpdate and com.apple.storeagent prefs domain.

 NOTE: Control of the preferences in com.apple.SoftwareUpdate and com.apple.storeagent are subject to change by Administrators.
-If you are managing these settings and another administrator makes a chnage on the localk workstation, Puppet will revert the change, but they cannot belocked out entirely.
+If you are managing these settings and another administrator makes a change on the local workstation, Puppet will revert the change, but they cannot blocked out entirely.

 Example:
 {% highlight YAML %}